jayne-vankirk/jayne-vankirk/DanielsDistinction.md

 ## Technical Knowledge

+My academic journey at Daniels has equipped me with a robust technical skillset.
+Through courses such as Foundations of Information Management, Enterprise Information Systems, and Data Mining and Visualization, I have gained hands-on experience with industry-standard tools and programming languages.
+I’m proficient in Python, SQL, and R, and using development environments like JupyterLab, Visual Studio Code, and RStudio to solve complex data problems.
+Additionally, I’ve applied these skills to real-world projects—from building interactive dashboards in Tableau to developing regression models—allowing me to transform data into actionable insights.
+This blend of technical and analytical expertise prepares me for solving diverse business challenges.
+The following projects are a few that I have worked on throughout my time at Daniels that show off the application of my skills.

 <img src="https://github.com/jayne-vankirk/images/blob/main/The Solution to Solving the Organ Shortage.png" height="300"/>
 For one of my Data Management and Analysis projects, I had to create an infographic using data and statistics to compel a reader to action. <a href="https://jayne-vankirk.github.io/BIA/Infographic.pdf" target="_blank">The Solution to Solving the Organ Shortage </a> gives the audience clear facts, why they should care about this worldwide issue, and what they can do to help solve it.

 <img src="https://github.com/jayne-vankirk/images/blob/main/TopicModeling.png" height="300"/>
 For my <a href="https://jayne-vankirk.github.io/BIA/Complex_Data_Final_Project.pdf" target="_blank">Complex Data Analytics Final Project</a>, we used an Amazon Reviews dataset and performed various text analyses.
 Our analysis using topic modeling revealed the most relevant terms for prevalent topics in the reviews.

 <img src="https://github.com/jayne-vankirk/images/blob/main/SportsAnalytics.png" height="300"/>
 For my <a href="https://jayne-vankirk.github.io/BIA/Sports_Analytics_Final_Blog_VanKirk.html" target="_blank">Sports Analytics Final Project</a>, I wanted to determine if high team performance is correlated with larger attendance for the 2023 NBA season.
 I coded a regression model in R to look at team statistics to predict average home attendance for games.

 <img src="https://github.com/jayne-vankirk/images/blob/main/OptimizationModeling.png" height="300"/>
 For my <a href="https://jayne-vankirk.github.io/BIA/Optimization_Final_Project.html" target="_blank">Optimization Modeling Final Project</a>, I had to choose the optimal lineup of a fantasy football team in order to maximize fantasy football points.
 I coded the problem in Python and the graph shows the comparison of total fantasy points based on the four strategies I used to create the models.